dgryski/go-perfbook/performance.md

     "branch-free code", benchmark; not always faster, but frequently harder to read

 * sorting data can help improve performance via both cache locality and branch prediction, even taking into account the time it takes to sort
-   * use a specialized sort, such as radix sort, if possible
 * function call overhead
 * reduce data copies